Psychoeducational Testing

 - Register with a college or university disability services office

-- Support a request for standardized-test accommodations (such as extended time, a reduced-distraction setting, or note-taking support)
+- Support a request for academic accommodations at school and on college-board exams such as the SAT (for example, extended time, a reduced-distraction setting, or note-taking support)

 An important note on eligibility.
 Whether accommodations are granted is decided by each school, district, university, or testing board under its own rules and criteria.
 A comprehensive report documents findings and supports your request — it cannot guarantee that any specific accommodation will be approved.
-We're glad to explain how the documentation process typically works so you know what to expect.
+How the documentation process typically works can be explained so you know what to expect.

 Out-of-network benefits